TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-09-15-4-simple-checkers-for-coding-standard-haters-but-clean-code-lovers.md

     <br><br>
     Great!
 This post is for you.
 There are <a href="/blog/2017/07/31/how-php-coding-standard-tools-actually-work/#write-1-checke-save-hundreds-hours-of-work">other ways to use coding standard</a> and <strong>clean code</strong> is one of them.
 '''
+tweet: "Do you hate Coding Standards, but love #cleancode?
+Check these 4 helpful rules #php"
 ---